 Alstyle Apparel is all about casual style.
 The company makes and markets clothing under several labels, including AAA Alstyle Apparel & Activewear, and Murina, as well as private labels.
 The company's products include t-shirts, tank tops, fleecewear, and infants' and toddlers' apparel.
 Alstyle Apparel operates several manufacturing facilities in Mexico, and its products are distributed from nine centers in the US, Canada, and Mexico.
-Alstyle customers are primarily based in the US and include mass marketers, screen printers, and embellishers.
-Founded in 1976, Alstyle was owned by business forms maker Ennis, but that company agreed to sell its stake in Alstyle in 2016.
+Its customers are primarily based in the US and include mass marketers, screen printers, and embellishers.
+In 2016 Gildan Activewear Inc. acquired Alstyle from previous owner Ennis .

 California-based Alstyle Apparel does business primarily in the US. which accounts for 91% of its sales.
 Canada brings in the rest.